undergrad-partner-school

 Retention Rate

-The freshman retention rate for The University of Tennessee at Martin was 71.04% in 2023, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.
+The freshman retention rate for The University of Tennessee at Martin was 76.96% in 2025, a reflection of the high standards and excellent educational experience at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-At this academic institution, the proportion of students graduating in six years is 53%.
+At this school, the rate of students graduating within six years is 49%.

 Student Body